PLEASE READ THIS AGREEMENT CAREFULLY BEFORE USING, SIGNING IN / REGISTERING ON THIS SITE

 (c) you do not, within a reasonable time, allow us to deliver the products to you or collect them from us;

-(d) you do not, within a reasonable time, comply with the Terms and Conditions for the Sale of good Services and Digital Content (Section 4).
+(d) you do not, within a reasonable time, comply with the Terms and Conditions for the Sale of Good Services and Digital Content (Section 4).

 We may withdraw the product.
 We may write to you to let you know that we are going to stop providing the product.
-We will let you know at least 36hrs in advance of our stopping the supply of the product and will refund any sums you have paid in advance for products which will not be provided.
+We will let you know at least 36hrs in advance of our stopping the supply of the product and will refund any sums you have paid in advance for products that will not be provided.

 ACCEPTABLE USE POLICY